cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

-This syntax can be also used to insert elements into collection field without accessible setter in initialization block:
+This syntax can be also used to insert elements into the collection field without accessible setter in initialization block:

 ```cs
 class CustomType